Hysni Kapo

 Hysni Kapo (1915–1979) was an Albanian military commander and leading member of the Party of Labour of Albania.
 A member of the Communist Youth group, Kapo was first distinguished as an artillery commander in the Battle of Drashovica.
 In 1941 he was elected as a representative of the Youth group in the provisional central committee of the party and from 1956 until his death in 1979, he served as secretary of the central committee of the labour party.

 Hysni Kapo served in many ministerial positions and was a member of the Politburo of the Party of Labour of Albania from 1948 to his death.
-In the 1960s he played an important role in the emancipation of women in Albania during the cultural revolution of the era, and is remembered as a trusted man of the Albanian communist leader Enver Hoxha.
+In the 1960s he played an important role in the emancipation of women in Albania during the Cultural and Ideological Revolution, and is remembered as a trusted man of the Albanian communist leader Enver Hoxha.

 Early life

 Hysni Kapo was born in Tërbaç, Vlorë District, southwestern Albania on March 4 or 3, 1915.
 He studied at the Commercial School of Vlore.